mdicaire/message_management_rest_api_app/README.md

 # Message Management REST API App

-This app provides a REST API to MongoDB and offers a UI to interact with the server.
+This app provides a REST API to MongoDB and offers a UI to interact with the server

 You can find the latest code on [GitHub](https://github.com/mdicaire/message_management_rest_api_app)

 ## Implementation Architecture Description

-The app has been designed to expose a REST API interface to manage a collection of messages.
+The app has been designed to expose a REST API interface to manage a collection of messages

 The app uses many different modules and tools to perform the following operations:
 - The Restivus module is used to provide the REST API.